 Leland Grove Law

 At Leland Grove, John has represented several clients in the hospitality business, including restaurateurs and hotel owners, in a variety of contract disputes.
-He also has litigated federal copyright and Illinois trademark cases.
+He also has litigated federal copyright and Illinois trademark cases, and a variety of "business divorce" cases on behalf of owners, officers and employees who have disputes with their former employers and partners.
 John has been counsel on both the plaintiff's and defendant's side in emergency injunction actions, including one case in which he obtained a TRO for Springfield's biggest real estate firm.

 Before starting Leland Grove, John spent 14 years as an associate and equity partner at the litigation boutique firm Novack and Macey LLP, where he had the privilege of working with and learning from some of Chicago's finest litigators.
 At Novack and Macey, he earned a number of exciting victories for clients, including the following highlights.